ddella/ProxySQL/README.md

 docker stop proxysql
 ```

-2. Copy the directory from the container to you local disk.
+2. Copy the directory from the container to you local disk. `/path/to/local/directory` is your local directory.

 ```docker
 docker cp proxysql:/var/lib/proxysql /path/to/local/directory